island-is/handbook/docs/api-design-guide/implementation/documentation.md

 Something to consider for a Getting Started page:
  - Who to contact to get access, give:
-   - a link to a application form or
+   - a link to an application form or
    - email or
    - who to call to get access to your service.
- - Describe if a client will need to authenticate him self.
+ - Describe if a client will need to authenticate himself.
    - Will he need to be issued a certificate?
    - Will he need to apply for a user and password?
  - Create example codes on how to call a get `/ping` method in your service.